HOW TO GET GIGS

 The strongest way to promote as a wedding band is definitely word-of-mouth.
 Once you have your first few gigs, you may well find yourself playing for other people that have seen you before and things can often snowball from there.

 Entertainment Agencies (such as the one ran by last minute musicians) are a great way to source wedding gigs as, although an agent will charge a commission on your fee, a lot of the hassle of advertising/sourcing gigs is cut out.
+For a full breakdown, see our guide on joining a live music agency.

 Wedding planners are often tasked with sourcing entertainment, and so getting a good working relationship with a few local planners is never a bad idea.

-There are a slightly grey area when it comes to wedding bands – for some, it works really, really well… the chance to market yourself to hundreds of potential brides & grooms certainly never hurt anyone!
+There are a slightly grey area when it comes to wedding and function bands – for some, it works really, really well… the chance to market yourself to hundreds of potential brides & grooms certainly never hurt anyone!

 However, they can be very expensive.
 Some very popular wedding shows can charge upwards of £1000 for a stall to exhibit on, and if nothing comes out of it you can end up badly out of pocket.